Fortnite-maker Epic completes $1B funding round – TechCrunch

 How much is Epic Games worth?
-Well, we’ve long ago surpasses the realm of dollar figures regular humans can contextualize.
-With its latest round, the gamer hits an equity valuation of $28.7 billion.
+Well, we’ve long ago surpassed the realm of dollar figures regular humans can contextualize.
+With its latest round, the gamer hit an equity valuation of $28.7 billion.
 Yes, “b” for “billion.”
 That’s a lot of micro-transactions.

 Time to start talking metaverse!

-Best known for the wildly successful battle royale title, Fortnite, Epic just announced another $1 billion funding round, featuring a $200 million Sony Group Corporation investment.
+Best known for the wildly successful battle royale title Fortnite, Epic just announced another $1 billion funding round, featuring a $200 million Sony Group Corporation investment.
 The rest of the list is, predictably, a long one, including [deep breath], Appaloosa, Baillie Gifford, Fidelity Management & Research Company LLC, GIC, T. Rowe Price Associates-managed accounts, Ontario Teachers’ Pension Plan Board, BlackRock managed accounts, Park West, KKR, AllianceBernstein, Altimeter, Franklin Templeton and Luxor Capital.

 “We are grateful to our new and existing investors who support our vision for Epic and the Metaverse,” CEO and founder Tim Sweeney said in a statement tied to the news.
 “Their investment will help accelerate our work around building connected social experiences in Fortnite, Rocket League and Fall Guys, while empowering game developers and creators with Unreal Engine, Epic Online Services and the Epic Games Store.”